madanyc/workfront-learn.en/help/portfolios-and-programs/overview-of-adobe-workfront-portfolios.md

 ---
-title: An Introduction to [!DNL  ] Portfolios
+title: An Introduction to [!DNL  Workfront] Portfolios
 description: Learn about what portfolios are in [!DNL Workfront] and how they can help you prioritize projects and compare projects against one another.
 feature: Strategic Planning
 type: Article